 - -c <file> Define the file to use as a configuration file.
 The default is the daemon name followed by .conf i.e. bacula-dir.conf for the Director, bacula-fd.conf for the File daemon, and bacula-sd for the Storage daemon. - -d nn Set the debug level to nn.
 Higher levels of debug cause more information to be displayed on STDOUT concerning what the daemon is doing. - -f Run the daemon in the foreground.
-This option is needed to run the daemon under the debugger. - -s Do not trap signals.
+This option is needed to run the daemon under the debugger. - -g jgroup; Run the daemon under this group.
+This must be a group name, not a GID. - -s Do not trap signals.
 This option is needed to run the daemon under the debugger. - -t Read the configuration file and print any error messages, then immediately exit.
-Useful for syntax testing of new configuration files. - -v Be more verbose or more complete in printing error and informational messages.
+Useful for syntax testing of new configuration files. - -u juser; Run the daemon as this user.
+This must be a user name, not a UID. - -v Be more verbose or more complete in printing error and informational messages.
 Recommended. - -?
-Print the version and list of options. - The Director has the following additional Director specific option: - $-\mathbf{r}<\mathbf{job}>$ Run the named job immediately.
-This is for debugging and should not be used.
+Print the version and list of options.